How To Setup Latest Nexus OSS On Kubernetes

-Nexus is an opensource artifact storage and management system.
-It is a widely used tool and can be seen in most of the CI/CD workflows.
-We have covered Nexus setup on Linux VM in another article.
+Nexus is open-source artifact storage and management system.
+It is a widely used tool and can be seen in most CI/CD workflows.
+As a devops engineer, it is essential to know about artifact management tools.

-This guide will walk you through the step by step process of deploying Sonatype Nexus OSS on a Kubernetes cluster.
+This guide will walk you through the step-by-step process of deploying Sonatype Nexus OSS on a Kubernetes cluster.

 Setup Nexus OSS On Kubernetes

-Let’s get started with the setup.
+Let’s get started with the setting up nexus on Kubernetes.

 Step 1: Create a namespace called devops-tools